Dixon Walter (”We”) are committed to protecting and respecting your privacy.

 Any emailed notice, together with any contract or email you receive and our website, sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

-For the purposes of data protection legislation in force from time to time the data controller is Dixon Walter, 50 Melville Street, Edinburgh, EH3 7HF, Tel: 0131 202 1000, Email: firstname.lastname@example.org.
+For the purposes of data protection legislation the data controller is Dixon Walter, 50 Melville Street, Edinburgh, EH3 7HF, Tel: 0131 202 1000, Email: firstname.lastname@example.org.

 Our nominated representative is Sarah Walker.